jonasbn/ebirah/README.md

 Ebirah does not currently support:

-- `dzil release` - release the distribution to PAUSE/CPAN
+- `ebirah release` - release the distribution to PAUSE/CPAN
+- `ebirah setup` - runs interactive configuration process, resulting in `$HOME/.dzil/config.ini` file

 This is on [the roadmap](https://github.com/jonasbn/ebirah/projects/1).